Medicare 8 Minute Rule

 What is Medicare 8 Minute Rule

 The Medicare 8 minute rule is a billing guideline used by healthcare providers in the United States who provide outpatient therapy services to Medicare beneficiaries.
-It states that in order to bill for one unit of therapy service, the therapist must provide and document at least eight minutes of skilled therapy services to the patient.
+It many confusing states that in order to bill for one unit of therapy service, the therapist must provide and document at least eight minutes of skilled therapy services to the patient.

 According to the 8 minute rule, any time spent providing skilled therapy services to the patient should be counted as billable time, with each additional 8-minute period qualifying for another billable unit of service.
 For example, if a therapist spends 23 minutes providing skilled therapy services to a patient, they can bill for three units of service (8 minutes + 8 minutes + 7 minutes).